Oaxacan Mole Negro Starter

-One of the seven traditional moles of Oaxaca, Mexico, Mole Negro Sauce Starter is an elaborate, finely-ground blend of spicy dried chiles, nuts, seeds, spices, and plenty of bittersweet dark chocolate.
-Rich, slightly smoky, and intensely flavorful, Mole Negro is traditionally reserved for special occasions because it can take hours or even days to make.
-This all-natural sauce starter was hand-blended by our culinary team to create an authentic, shelf-stable alternative to jarred mole sauces or pastes.
+One of the seven traditional moles of Oaxaca, Mexico, Mole Negro Sauce Starter is an elaborate blend of spicy dried chiles, nuts, seeds, spices, and bittersweet dark chocolate.
+This all-natural sauce starter was blended by our culinary team to create an authentic, shelf-stable alternative to jarred mole sauces or pastes.

 ·Simply add water and simmer to create an aromatic Mole Negro in minutes.